newton1057/Note_App/README.md

 o

-Run RunNoteApp.sh
+Run RunNoteApp.sh,
-In another terminal run Frontend.sh go to the localhost that it mentions
+In another terminal run Frontend.sh, go to the localhost that it mentions

 Yeah!!!